DeuceEFI/Amplifier/README.md

 ### Changes

-Please send any changes that you make to Cruiser back upstream to Andy Goss' copy at https://github.com/DeuceEFI/Amplifier
+Please send any changes that you make to the Amplifier back upstream to Andy Goss' copy at https://github.com/DeuceEFI/Amplifier